GTMStack

 The “Set It and Forget It” Model

 A scoring model that hasn’t been recalibrated in 12 months is almost certainly producing suboptimal results.
 Market conditions change, your product evolves, your ICP shifts.
-Quarterly calibration isn’t optional — it’s the difference between a model that sales trusts and one they’ve learned to ignore.
+Quarterly calibration isn’t optional.
+It’s the difference between a model that sales trusts and one they’ve learned to ignore.

 For a broader perspective on how lead scoring fits into the overall revenue operations framework, see our revenue ops playbook which covers data unification across the full GTM stack.
+And for teams using intent data to supplement their scoring models, our intent data guide covers how to integrate third-party intent signals into your scoring framework.

 A Starting Template